-Boasting a decade of impeccable field operation, AST’s SafeLand™ Surface Management System is currently being used by 1,600+ commercial aircraft and is recording 6,000+ landings a day.
+Boasting more than a decade of impeccable field operation, AST’s SafeLand™ Surface Management System is currently being used by 1,600+ commercial aircraft and is recording 6,000+ landings a day.
 It has been used to aid accident and incident investigations.
 It’s been tested in scientific research within the Joint Winter Runway Friction Program (sponsored by NASA, FAA, and other research organizations).
 The reporting system is successfully operating on both Boeing and Airbus aircraft.

 There are no limitations to using this system on any aircraft, regardless of manufacturer or origin.

 Engagements with commercial carriers and airports are ongoing, helping to further enhance the reliability and accuracy of the technology.

 The Dillon Kane Group (DKG) turns great software into great business.
 DKG is a privately-held group of affiliated companies that invests in, builds, and revitalizes technology solution businesses.
 More than 300+ DKG technologists and subject matter experts are engineering tomorrow’s breakthroughs in surface management, data analytics, automation, and other leading-edge technologies.